 - Lack of a scope document and poor planning

 - Overly optimistic schedule or timeline

 Cross-referencing your development budget against other current available estimates and with other industry professionals is an essential step to ensuring its accuracy.

 Let Marsh & Partners be your real estate development guide

 Are you planning a real estate development for your business?
 In the middle of a project but facing major challenges and dealing with constant setbacks?
 Or maybe you’re an investor just assessing the feasibility of a proposed project.

-Marsh & Partners can help.
+Marsh & Partners' real estate consulting services can help.

 Preliminary development budget construction and financial analyses - feasibility studies - pre-development and development services - post-construction operation and management.
 We have experience in all phases of the real estate development process.

 Determining the total costs of a commercial real estate development project is challenging, but critical in determining whether to move forward with a project.